 The is the penultimate race of the day.
 By the time this comes around the Queen Mother Champion Chase has been run and everything is starting to wind down.
 If history tells us anything it’s that you’ll have been witness to another brilliant Ladies Day, filled with excitement, laughter and hopefully some winnings.

 The Grade 3 Johnny Henderson Grand Annual Chase is the oldest race of the entire Festival, having been run for the first time in April 1834 before the Cheltenham Festival even existed.
 Discontinued in the 1860s and revived at the start of the 1900s, it moved around for a time before settling back at Cheltenham in 1913.

 Known as the Grand Annual, the name of banker and racehorse owner Johnny Henderson was added to the race in 2005.
 The race was moved from Gold Cup Day to Ladies Day from 2021 onward to make room for a new Mares’ Chase on the last day.
 It will therefore now be run on the old course rather than the new course and is slightly shorter with one less fence to be jumped (13 instead of 14 previously)

 The Grand Annual is run left-handed on the Old Course, matching all of the other races that take place on Day Two.
-It was originally run on the old course when it was on the final day.
+It was originally run on the new course when it was on the final day.

-It lasts for two miles and half a furlong, with fourteen fences that the horses need to jump over its duration.
+It lasts for two miles with thirteen fences that the horses need to jump over its duration.
 It is a handicap race for five-year-olds and upwards, so there’s no specific weight restrictions.